Reasons To Choose Yoshihiro Yamaguchi, L.Ac. as your NYC Acupuncturist and Herbalist

 How many acupuncture treatments will I need?

-~~ Acupuncture treatments typically last for 30-60 minutes, but there are a number of factors that will determine how long an acupuncture session will last and the length of the course of acupuncture treatment.
+~~ Dr. Yamaguchi's acupuncture treatments typically last for 30-60 minutes, but there are a number of factors that will determine how long an acupuncture session will last and the length of the course of acupuncture treatment.

-~~ The total number of Chinese or Japanese acupuncture treatments required to effect change in a condition will depend upon a number of factors including: the disease or condition being treated, its severity, the duration of a disease, the amount of deterioration in the patient, and the cover all health of the patient.
+~~ The total number of treatments required to effect change in a condition will depend upon a number of factors including: the disease or condition being treated, its severity, the duration of a disease, the amount of deterioration in the patient, and the cover all health of the patient.
 In general, it's common to receive 6 to 8 sessions / treatments.
 But for chronic and severe conditions, more treatments may be necessary.
-Specific recommendations for number and frequency of treatments are made on an individual basis.
+Specific recommendations for number and frequency of treatments will be made by Dr. Yamaguchi on an individual basis.